bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 Adrex didn't understand it.
 Installing the gear on-premise was a pretty common way to treat customers, but something most definitely didn't sit well with his master.

-"You think it's a bad thing he contracted us to do?" he asked.
+"You think it's a bad thing he contracted us to do?" he asked a bit puzzled.

 The dwarf kept her eyes locked at his for another few seconds, before she firmly walked to the door, locked it, and held up her right index finger.
-Her voice sounded almost like a song, falling from a high note:
+Her voice lulled like a song, falling from a high note, thought not annoyed:
 "Let's tak' it from th' top, eh?"

 She turned around, gestured to Adrex' chair to sit, and walked towards her own as she continued.

 "In came a to-be client.
 He first asked me if this wa' the right place, and he had som' delicate, custom trap he wanted t' have done.
-All'n all a standard client, and tha's when I called fer' yeh".
+All'n all a standard client, and tha's when I called fer' yeh'".
 Her tone where soft as she spoke, and nothing seemed unusual to Adrex thus far.

 She pulled her chair out behind the counter, and continued a bit sharper:
-"Just befer' yeh came, however, he asked 'bout the name of the place - did you hear that part?"
+"Just befer' yeh' came, however, he asked 'bout the name of the place - did you hear that part?"

 "Yes..."
 Adrex had had his attention to the conversation from here, and he was a bit unsure why it had transpired as it had.
 "He asked about the name - Hammer & Scale - and after he'd realized I was dragonborn, you were kinda up in his face?"

-She dropped her hand down on the table.
+She dropped her palm down on the table with a slap.

 "Oh, com' on, Adri" - her name for him over the years, and went on frustrated:
 "Tha' arrogant prick was in the process of mocking th' shop's name, which happens t' be named after us.
-Nor' only did he assume ay was 'Hammer' since ay'm a dwarf´, and yeh t' be 'Scale' since yeh a dragonborn.
+Nor' only did he assume ay was 'Hammer' since ay'm a dwarf´, and yeh' t' be 'Scale' since yeh' a dragonborn.
-Tha' rasist bastard immediately assumed wha'ever yeh had in yeh hand was some'n endangering him."
+As soon tha' racist bastard saw you entering, he immediately assumed wha'ever yeh' had in yeh' hand was some'n endangering him."

-She clearly didn't like him, and - yes - he had noticed the reaction in Morenfein's face, but her reaction still seemed a bit too aggressive.
+She clearly didn't like him, and - yes - he had noticed the reaction in Morenfein's face, but her reaction still seemed a bit too aggressive, though she continued:

-"We've had rich snobs in 'ere before - yeh remember that Galloway guy we did the sleeping dart trap for, right?
+"We've had rich snobs in 'ere before - yeh' remember that Galloway-guy we did the sleeping dart trap for, right?
-He fuck'n mocked yeh for being dragonborn!"
+He fuck'n mocked yeh' for being dragonborn!"

 At some point Adrex had stopped counting stupid people they had met, who didn't understand the difference between evil, hoarding dragons, and dragonborns.
-That guy wasn't even the last to accuse him of things he, his family, or his race had ever done, but that was the time he had started trying ignore them, and let Yurgunn do the talking - she always had some sharp comebacks, so Adrex could only hope to accumulate some for later.
+That guy wasn't even the last to accuse him of things he, his family, or his race had ever done, but he had started ignore them, and let Yurgunn do the talking - she always had some sharp comebacks, so Adrex could only hope to accumulate some for later.

 "Yeah, but this guy actually apologized-" Adrex started, before Yurgunn cut him off.